-It may seem like a crazy thought, but if a family is seeking membership in the church where I serve for no apparent reason other than they just like our playground or the style of music, I will likely ask them to return to their church.
-As pastors, we must create a culture of robust church membership and teach the true reasons for leaving a church.
+It may seem like a crazy thought, but if a family is seeking membership in the church where I serve for no apparent reason other than they just like our playground or the style of music better than their current church, I will likely encourage them to remain members within their church.
+As pastors, we must create a high view regarding membership and teach the true reasons for leaving a church.
 A better playground, praise band, or bigger church is not a good reason to “swap churches.”

 3. Embracing a High View of Pastoral Ministry

 When people join a church, they likewise submit themselves under the leadership of pastoral authority.
 To suggest that today’s evangelical church is weak in this area is an understatement to say the least.
 We are living in times of greater autonomy and privacy.
 However, the very nature of the church stands against the world of private Christian decisions and lifestyle.
-If a visiting family attends more than one service with our congregation, it is my duty to talk to their pastor.
-He is the one responsible for their spiritual wellbeing.
-He is the shepherd who has lost his sheep and may not know where they are currently attending!
+If a visiting family attends more than one service with our congregation, it is my duty to talk to the pastoral staff of their church.
+They are the ones responsible for their spiritual wellbeing.
 A high view of pastoral authority and leadership will attempt to keep church members rightly connected with their pastors.
-Unless the church is heretical or outside of the evangelical boundaries, the visiting family should be seeking guidance and prayer from their pastoral leaders before leaving their church.
+Unless the church is heretical or outside of the evangelical boundaries, the visiting family should be seeking guidance and prayer from their pastors before leaving their church.

 4. Protecting the Flock of God from Wolves